algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 #### A. Folder Structure

 ##### ➭ <ins>Structure:</ins>
-The folder structure of the project will be as follows:
+The project's folder structure provides a foundational framework for organizing code files.
+While it may evolve, the initial structure serves as a solid starting point:
 ```plaintext
 lib/
   ├── main.dart